Q-SYS-Communities-for-Developers/reference-files/README.md

 ## Compute Usage Reference File

 This file shows you how to monitor the compute usage of a core.
 This is a helpful troubleshooting technique and can serve as a guardrail when adding new features to a design.

+## Lua Module Reference File

+This file shows you how to import and utilize a lua module in lua scripts.
+There are 3 lua module examples.

 ## Instructions